 But My Life is So Busy!

 There’s many healthier options that are on the go.
 Putting in the effort is what it comes down to.
 Health and nutritious food should be the top priority for kids, and there is always a way to do it.
 What can you do?
-Make one day a day where everything is prepped or make things ahead of time.
+Make one day the day where everything is prepped or make things ahead of time.
 Cut up veggies or fruits ahead of time.
 Use crock pot meals.
 Learn to cook if you don’t know how.
 Do that for your kids.
 There are so many easy recipes out there using real food.

 But They Are Being Deprived!